Artificial Intelligence & Talent

 Big data, machine learning, and artificial intelligence are hot topics in the tech industry.
-These innovations plan to exert dramatic changes in all industries and make their mark across the economic landscape.
+These innovations plan to exert and export dramatic changes in all industries and make their mark across the economic landscape.

 Among the rise of automation, many fears have been distilled in overall popular opinion; the most common being that of which the rise of the machine will be the downfall of the human worker.
 This prevailing concern has spiraled into the anticipation of job elimination, widespread unemployment, and so forth.

 On the contrary, research proves otherwise.
 Over time, history has illustrated the evolution of innovation and a society that is constantly adapting to economic change.
-As society has continued to evolve and integrate innovation, jobs generally are a by-product.
+As society has continued to evolve and integrate innovation, jobs generally are generated as a by-product.
 New jobs are likely to be created by technology advancement.
-These new jobs will require a new set of skills, but nevertheless, employment will remain necessary.
+These new jobs will require a new set of skills, but nevertheless, employment will remain fruitful.

 So what does this mean for the equipment finance industry?
 Technology’s profound impact on labor will play a significant role in equipment finance operations, HR, and recruitment.
 With the newfound opportunity for both the employer and employee, industry leaders are advised to consider effective methods to implement new tech into operations.
 AI, IoT, and blockchain technology will change the blueprint in all equipment finance firms business models, particularly AI.